coraharmonica/blisscribe/readme.md

 > cd bliss_online/bliss_webapp/translation

-Then enter:
+Then run blisscript.py with your version of Python:

 > python blisscript.py

 This will run a prompt asking which language and text you wish to translate.
-To modify the script simply modify blisscript.py.
+To change the script simply modify blisscript.py.

 <h3>Python</h3>